 1. MASS APPEAL TO BOTH SIDES OF THE REPUBLICAN PARTY:

-Should Trump decline to run in 2024, Nikki Haley would appeal to Trump loyalists as well as establishment conservatives who weren’t enthusiastic supporters of Trump’s 2016 candidacy, nor his Presidency.
+Haley would appeal to Trump loyalists as well as establishment conservatives who weren’t enthusiastic supporters of Trump’s 2016 candidacy, nor his Presidency.
 Even though Haley has occasionally expressed disagreements or disapproval of certain decisions and actions by Trump, she never strongly condemned Trump’s character or policies while she served as ambassador, and if Trump were to endorse any GOP candidate, Haley’s loyalty during her term in office make her one of the most likely to receive his blessing.
 Ted Cruz would also be considered, but Cruz’s bitter battle with Trump in the 2016 primary is likely to linger in Trump’s mind forever.